What is tadalafil?

 Tadalafil side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to tadalafil: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to tadalafil: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Stop using tadalafil and get emergency medical help if you have:
+Stop using tadalafil and call your doctor at once if you have:

 heart attack symptoms - chest pain or pressure, pain spreading to your jaw or shoulder, nausea, sweating.